Farmer Kira, Farmer Jay, Farmer Robin & Farmer Mariette

 Kira grew up on a hobby farm in Merville.
 Since 2008 or so, she has been working towards starting a small farm.
 She spent a few years on the East coast completing a Plant Science Tech Diploma at the Nova Scotia Agricultural College and working as a research assistant with the Organic Agriculture Centre of Canada (OACC).
 After that she returned to the island for an 8 month SOIL apprenticeship with Saanich Organics and has been happy to be back in Comox Valley ever since!

 In the summer of 2014 Kira and Ingemar Dalen purchased a small acreage just north of Courtenay.
-2016 will be their second full growing season on the farm.
-This will be a year of putting up greenhouses, figuring out farm systems, starting the organic certification process, and digging, seeding, weeding (repeat, repeat, repeat) to bring you an abundance of fresh organic veggies!
+After a couple of years of putting up greenhouses and figuring out farm systems, they are now fully certified organic and producing an abundance of fresh organic veggies!

 Mariette & Brian relocated to the Valley with the goal of growing high quality food for themselves, their neighbours and their community.